CorcundaPT/3GC/brainstorm.md

 Pain can be caused by weapons or emotion, spells do it both.
 The caster can upscale a spell making it deadlier.
 It can increase the damage by the following:
 - +1 Damage / upscale;

-The damage tpe will depend what element the caster is manipulating.
+The damage type will depend what element the caster is manipulating.

 ### Elemental Effect